AndrasKovacs/pny1-assignment/DepTC.md

 Now we can write a function with type `(n : Nat) -> n + 0 ≡ n` ([see proof](https://github.com/AndrasKovacs/pny1-assignment/blob/master/Notes.agda#L4)).
 We say that `x` is propositionally equal to `y` if `x ≡ y` or `x :~: y` is provable inside the language.

 With type classes, propositional equality becomes important when matching instance heads.
-Recall from section 2.4 that coherent type classes must have disjunct instance heads.
+Recall from section 2.4 that coherent type classes must have disjoint instance heads.
 We refine this to the following:

 > **Coherent type classes must have propositionally disjoint heads.**